In German, the Teutonic order state was called Deutschordensstaat and Ordensstaat.

-The Teutonic Knights continued to expand and grow in power and it wasn’t long before they were one of the most powerful militaristic religious orders in the medieval world.
-During the siege of Acre in the third Crusades the Teutonic Knights were officially founded and became recognised as one of the great military religious orders in Europe.
+The Knights continued to expand and grow in power and it wasn’t long before they were one of the most powerful militaristic religious orders in the medieval world.

-The Teutonic Knights had a similar look to the Knights Hospitaller, whereas the Knights Hospitaller’s costumes were black with a white cross, this was reversed for the Teutonic Knights who wore white costumes with a black cross (see images).
-The Teutonic Knights outfit was just as distinctive as the Knights Templar but they did not have as formidable reputation for fighting as the Knights Templar.
-The Teutonic Knights horses were also covered in same the distinctive white and black cross as their masters.
+The Knight’s outfit was just as distinctive as the Knights Templar but they did not have a formidable reputation for fighting as the Knights Templar.
+The Knight’s horses were also covered in same the distinctive white and black cross as their masters.

 The Teutonic Knights wore chain-mail and full plate armor under their white robes with black crosses, it was common for medieval knights to wear a type of medieval helmet called “The Great Helm” during this medieval period.

 The German knights’ horses which would usually be from the Destrier breed which were strong powerful horses, were also trained to fight themselves.